 - Dental implants

 Garfield Refining has been refining precious metals since 1892.
 We’ll get you the best value for your gold, silver, platinum, and palladium, and we have the industry’s best customer service.
 Though we serve various industries, we excel in dental refining.
-For the past eleven years, Garfield has been named North America’s “Best Dental Refiner” by leading dentists!
+For the past thirteen years, Garfield has been named North America’s “Best Dental Refiner” by leading dentists!

 Stay tuned to Garfield’s blog for more helpful and fun insights on precious metals, such as articles like 3 Fun Facts about Gold, The Best Place to Sell Dental Gold, and The Major Factors that Drive the Gold Price.